webpack/webpack/README.md

    // defaults: []
    // postprocess resolved filenames by all specified async functions
    // a postprocessor must call the callback
+   // You must pass a filename instead of a function if you use workers
+   // The filename is required in the worker process.

    context: [],
    // same as postprocess.normal but for contextes